SriSumanth1996/embedding-lab/README.md

 - add it to the current expression,
 - subtract it from the current expression,
-- or start an entirely new exploration from that word.
+- start an entirely new exploration from that word,
+- or save the computed vector for later reuse.

 This creates a natural workflow of discovery: